 […] It includes native Python support for running mapreduce jobs in Hadoop, as well as Pig and Jar jobs.
 It also comes with filesystem abstractions for HDFS and local files that ensures all file system operations are atomic.
 This is important because it means your data pipeline will not crash in a state containing partial data.

 Not so much about facilitating parallelism, as stopping your jobs from clobbering each other.
+But that is hard.

 is a set of tools to provide lightweight pipelining in Python.
 In particular, joblib offers: